Auckland Transport and Auckland Council Traffic-related Bylaws

 These are the AT Activities in the Road Corridor Bylaw 2022, the AC Public Safety and Nuisance Bylaw 2013, and the AC and AT Signs Bylaw 2022, to address road damage caused by building work and regulate certain activities involving vehicles (like advertising, sale, repair or disrepair) and things left on roads.

-You can read about the proposed changes in detail in the Statement of Proposal, or read a two page overview here.
+You can read about the proposed changes in detail in the Statement of Proposal, or read a two page overview here (NZSL translation here).

 How you can have your say

-If you would like to present your views to a panel of decision-makers in person or via audio-visual link, please email TrafficBylaw@at.govt.nz or call (09) 355 3553 to book a time slot to speak or use NZSL.
-These hearings will be held 5 & 6 December 2024 at 20 Viaduct Harbour Avenue, Auckland.
+If you would like to present your views to a panel of decision-makers in person or via audio-visual link, please email TrafficBylaw@at.govt.nz to book a time slot to speak or use NZSL by 5pm on 5 December 2024.
+The hearing will be held from 10am - 11am on 6 December 2024 at 20 Viaduct Harbour Avenue, Auckland.

 We're proposing a new Vehicle Use and Parking Bylaw